Ireland in the Eurovision Song Contest 1985

-Ireland was represented by Maria Christian, with the song "Wait Until the Weekend Comes", at the 1985 Eurovision Song Contest, which took place on 4 May in Gothenburg, Sweden.
-"Wait Until the Weekend Comes" was chosen as the Irish entry at the national final on 27 March.
+Ireland was represented at the Eurovision Song Contest 1985 with the song "Wait Until the Weekend Comes", written by Brendan Graham, and performed by Maria Christian.
+The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.

 Before Eurovision

-National final
+National Song Contest

-The final was held at the studios of broadcaster RTÉ in Dublin, hosted by Gay Byrne.
+Radio Telefís Éireann (RTÉ) held the twentieth edition of the National Song Contest on 27 March 1985 at its studios in Dublin, hosted by Gay Byrne.
 Eight songs took part, with the winner chosen by voting from 11 regional juries.
 One of the contenders was Marion Fossett, who was a member of Ireland's 1981 representatives Sheeba.